May the driver of a property-carrying vehicle be on duty for more than 14 hours?

 No. The 30-minute break requirement only applies to property-carrying CMV drivers.

-Under the new rules, is the 34-hour restart provision still optional?
+Is the 34-hour restart provision optional?

-Yes, the restart provision is still optional.
+Yes, the restart provision is optional.
 For example, a driver who works 8 hours per day, 7 days per week, would never need to use the restart provision because he/she would never reach the 60- or 70-hour limit.
 Drivers may continue to keep a running total or “recap” of their hours over the past 7 or 8 days and “do the math” each day to determine when they may need time off before driving again.
 In some cases, getting a restart will be the quickest way to get back on the road.

 Does the 34-hour restart break have to be taken at the driver’s home?